Shih-Yu/Articles/Cronos/AboutCronos.md

 ## Crypto.org Chain

-The public and open-sourced blockchain that deals with handling tranactions of
+The public and open-sourced blockchain that deals with handling tranactions of Crypto.com

 Also uses the native token of CRO

+- Crypto.com has an ERC-20 token called CRO and the addsress uses sha256 format, which starts with `0x`

+- Crypto.org has a native token also called CRO, but the address uses bech32 format, which starts with `crc`

 ## Particle B